-So long as your residential, lifestyle or a farm over 5 hectares is not owned by a company or trust, then you are only affected by the new rules if you sell or transfer your property to an overseas persons.
+As long as your residential, lifestyle block or farm (over five hectares) is not owned by a company or a trust, then you are only affected by the new rules if you sell or transfer your property to an overseas person.

-Is the situation different if my property is owned by a company of trust?
-In these cases, YES because it is not just a “sale” to an overseas person that is caught.
+The situation is different if your property is owned by a company or a trust, because it is not just a “sale” to an overseas person that is caught.

-Let’s take an example to explain.
 Your trust or company has trustees/shareholders that are New Zealand or Australian citizens/companies (or other citizens that hold residence class visas and live here).
 There are three trustees or shareholders.
 An overseas person becomes a trustee.
-This could be a say grandchild born of a New Zealand citizen but not born in New Zealand and not an Australian citizen.
+For example, this could be a grandchild born of a New Zealand citizen but not born in New Zealand and not an Australian citizen.
 Children of citizens by descent (i.e. not born in New Zealand) have to apply to be New Zealand citizens.
 It is not automatic.
-Assume they have not applied for citizenship.
-The trust/company is now an “overseas person”.
+Assuming they have not applied for citizenship, the trust/company is now an “overseas person”.

-But there has not been any sale!
-True, but this “ transaction” is likely to be classed as an “acquisition”.
-When the change is made on the title, in the case of a trustee change, your lawyer will need to certify the Act is being complied with.
-A trust can become an overseas person if ¼ of the beneficiates of the trust are overseas people as well.
+When a change is made on the title, in the case of a trustee change, your lawyer will need to certify the Act is being complied with.
+A trust can become an overseas person if one quarter of the beneficiates of the trust are overseas people as well.

-In contrast, if you own you property in person, then overseas people can acquire your land under you Will without getting consent.
+In contrast, if you own your property in person, the overseas people can acquire your land under your will without getting consent.

-Treasury says “A property’s classification can be obtained from various property-information websites.”
-It’s not clear to me what those information website are yet.
-Council does have this information, but does not include it on the rates assessment.
-So you have to ask for it.
-Safe to say unless your property is commercial, you probably are subject to the new rules.
+Is your property classed as residential, lifestyle, a historic place, sensitive land, or adjoining sensitive land?
+Council does have this information, but does not include it on the rates assessment, so you have to ask for it.
+This information is also available online from QV.co.nz.
+Unless your property is commercial, you are probably subject to the new rules.

-Similar Australian rules do not apply to New Zealand citizens so that is why we have returned the favour and these new rules do not apply to Australian citizens wherever they live.
+Similar Australian rules do not apply to New Zealand citizens, so that is why we have returned the favour and these new rules do not apply to Australian citizens, wherever they live.
 Singaporean citizens buying residential land do not need consent.